jlcampbell1991/resume/README.md

 * Able to learn independently
 * Excellent time management
 * Inquisitive and humble self starter
-* Passionate for clean code
+* Passionate for clean, scalable code
 * Excited about new technology and challenges
 * Responds well to criticism